gcad3d/bookmarkVim/README.md

 # or key tab = enter bookmarks, go down, jump with enter-key
 # key b and v - bookmark-buffer is hidden.
 # key bv - bookmark-buffer comes up.
+# (keys bv or bb must be clicked quick)
 # See Bookmark-files:
 ls -l $HOME/.vim/bookmarks/

+# to view this file correct use a markdown viewer.
 ~~~